Particular/docs.particular.net/samples/platform-connector/json/sample.md

 - A saga that processes messages triggered by the user, sends a request to a message handler, and waits for a result before marking the saga instance as complete.
 Connect ServiceInsight to the ServiceControl instance created by PlatformLauncher to view saga audit data.
 - A custom check that toggles state between success and failure every 30 seconds.
 Check the Custom Checks tab in ServicePulse to see failures reported here.
 - A message handler that waits half a second before returning a response.
-This helps to simulate real message processing in the Monitoring tab of ServicePulse.
+This simulates real-world message processing in the Monitoring tab of ServicePulse.

 ### PlatformLauncher